mhdaslmnzr/ORCA/README.md

 The ORCA PREDATOR system is **fully implemented and ready for production use**.
 All core features are working, the UI is polished with a modern dark theme, and the backend is stable with comprehensive API coverage.

 **Current Capabilities:**
-1. **Real-time Equipment Monitoring** with 25 pizza manufacturing machines
+1. **Real-time Equipment Monitoring** with 25 aerospace manufacturing machines
 2. **AI-Powered Maintenance Planning** with automatic task generation
 3. **Intelligent Chatbot** for maintenance queries and file analysis
 4. **Advanced Predictive Analytics** using 12 ML models (XGBoost, CNN+LSTM, CNN+BiLSTM+Attention)